-Dalhousie students participate in three term-long electives during pre-clerkship.
+Dalhousie students participate in three term-long electives during preclerkship.
 However, the timing and availability of pre-clerkship electives vary across Canadian medical schools, and some institutions do not offer formal electives.
 Yet, all Canadian medical students must choose their medical clerkship selectives during their last pre-clerkship year of training.
 This bears considerable implications on defining their clinical exposure and the opportunities to obtain reference letters for residency applications.11 Despite the nuances of career planning, most Canadian medical schools do not provide mandatory rotations in cardiology, leaving potentially interested students with a lack of exposure to the specialty.
-Additionally, 40% of the ~1,500 cardiologists in Canada are 55 years of age or older, highlighting the importance of maintaining rates of student interest in cardiology as a career to mitigate future physician shortages.12 To further this issue, cardiology is a field which has been rapidly evolving, leading to insufficient medical student understanding of the specialty.^{13,14}
+Additionally, 40% of the ~1,500 cardiologists in Canada are 55 years of age or older, highlighting the importance of maintaining student interest in cardiology as a career to mitigate future physician shortages.12 To further this issue, cardiology is a rapidly evolving field leading to insufficient medical student understanding of the specialty.13,14